compgeolab/manual/principles.md

 * If contributions to upstream copyleft (GPL, etc) projects are made, those contributions can be licensed in accordance with the upstream project license.
 * For further discussion see [Stodden (2008)](https://doi.org/10.1109/MCSE.2009.19).

-Languages:

-* Use Python for most software.
-* Experimenting with Julia and other languages is acceptable and even desirable.
-* For code that needs to be optimized, the first preference is (in order):
-  Numba, then Cython, and finally C.

 Project leadership: